 The Department of Public Safety is a full-service Law Enforcement Agency that provides a wide array of police and public safety services to the Brown community.
 The Department of Public Safety is comprised of two major divisions.
 The Police and Law Enforcement Division, which is our largest division, is primarily responsible for the safety and security of the entire campus community.
 This division consists of 85 members who are responsible for crime deterrence, crime investigation, dignitary protection, emergency response and handling routine calls for service.
 Our police and security officers patrol Brown’s campus by vehicle, bicycle and foot 24 hours a day, seven days a week.

-The division’s sworn police officers are required to attend a state-certified police academy and are licensed as RI Special State Police Officers.
+The division’s sworn police officers are required to attend a state-certified police academy and are licensed as RI Special Police Officers.
 All sworn officers are authorized to enforce state statutes and university rules and regulations.

 Our Administrative Services Division is responsible for the strategic and fiscal planning, building security technology, community relations and outreach for the department.